dmarshNAIT/dmarshNAIT.github.io/about.markdown

 Dana is interested in data viz, test strategy, and finding stories within data.

 Outside of NAIT, Dana enjoys travelling, reading, and volunteering.
-They live in Calgary with their partner and  2 puppers, Maimee the chihuahua and Jaxson the pitbull.
+They live in Calgary with their partner and  2 puppers, Maimee the chihuahua and Moose the pitbull.